 As for now, no accommodation in Kungrad can be booked online.

-If she is available, Zulfiya’s is your best bet.
+If she is available, Zulfiya’s is a good bet.
 It’s not really a guesthouse but simply a family home with an extra room where guests can sleep on traditional Central Asian mats on the floor.
-There’s also space to sleep on the patio with a nice roof and wall to protect from the morning sun, and space to safely leave your bicycles or motorbikes.
+There is also space to sleep on the patio with a nice roof and wall to protect from the morning sun, and space to safely leave your bicycles or motorbikes.